 - Medications – some types of antidepressants and blood pressure medicines

 If you’re suffering from vertigo, common treatment options include physical therapy and medications to help cope with the symptoms.
-While these can offer some temporary relief, these options don’t take into account the potential root cause of the problem.
+Another relief option that has been gaining popularity is upper cervical chiropractic.

 To learn more about the connection between head and neck injuries and vertigo download our complimentary e-book How to Naturally Relieve Vertigo without Drugs by clicking the image below.